MaxDLink/Dijkstra-s-Algorithm/Readme.md

 # The GOAL: Create a graph.
 Retreive the highest capacity between two Nodes in the graph.
 ## Note: When getting multiple capacities (crossing multiple edges), the smallest capacity will be retrieved.

+## Program Overview:
+# How graph is being represented:
+The graph is being represented as an undirected graph.
+The graph information is stored inside an unordered map called adjList.
+The adjList holds the different Nodes and their associated weight since the adjList unordered map is a <int, vector<pair<int, float>> pair.
+The int value represents the current node you are currently on, node 1.
+The vector<pair<int, float>> stores the neighboring node, node 2, in the int slot and the weight (in this scenario, the weight between node 1 & 2, known as the capacity) in the float slot.
+The adjList is pulled from to set properties like the capacity in the hw2prog method.
+The graph is being traversed through with a priority queue that holds the nodes you want to examine.
+The method then loops through the priority queue nodes and applies the algorithm.

 # Algorithm
-In this program, a modified version of the Dijsktra algorithm was used.
+In this program, a modified version of the Dijsktra algorithm was used (here, breadth-first-search, with a priority queue).
 The original algorithm grabs the shortest path in a graph.
 The algorithm views the weight on the graph as a distance and grabs the lowest distance value between two points.
 This algorithm can be easily modified to grab the highest weight between two nodes instead of the lowest.
-Instead of viewing the weight as distance, it can be viewed as capacity.
+This modification was made by replacing dist[s] = 0 with dist[s] = numeric_limits<float>::max() & changing the pq.push(make_pair(0, s)) -- > pq.push(make_pair(dist[s], s)).
+The most significant change was in the for loop that loops through adjList to examine each vertice value.
+In the unmodified version, this for loop sets the alt value to the weight of the next vertice and compares it to the current weight, & if alt < curr weight then you swap and curr weight inherits alts weight value.
+This is then pushed onto the priority queue as the new capacity for the associated vertice.
+However, this finds the smallest capacity instead of the highest capacity, so this had to be changed to where alt > curr weight(dist[neighbor]), written as alt > dist[neighbor].
+Instead of viewing the weight as distance, it can be viewed as capacity in this scenario, where the highest weight is the highest graph capacity.

 ## Test Cases:
 First line = # of vertices, # of edges, # of paths that will be looked for.